 • a subdural empyema, or a buildup of fluid between the brain and the skull

 A meningitis infection may produce bacteria in the bloodstream.
-These bacteria multiply and some release toxins.
-That can cause blood vessel damage and leaking of blood into the skin and organs.
+These bacteria multiply, and some release toxins.
+This can damage blood vessels and leak blood into the skin and organs.

 A serious form of this blood infection can be life threatening.
 Gangrene may damage skin and tissue.
 In rare cases, amputation may be necessary.
-Several other serious complications may occur in people with meningitis who are not treated properly.
+Several other serious complications may occur in people with meningitis who do not receive proper treatment.

 Meningitis is an inflammation of the fluid and three membranes surrounding the brain and spinal cord.
 Meningitis can occur when fluid surrounding these membranes becomes infected.

-On a positive note, vaccines, mostly for bacterial meningitis, are available for pre-teens and teens, as well as anyone who may be at a higher risk of developing the condition.
+Vaccines for bacterial meningitis are available for pre-teens and teens, as well as anyone who may be at a higher risk of developing the condition.